-The Nineties creative team consists of three theater makers, all born in the eighties and raised in the nineties.
+The Nineties creative team consists of two theater makers, born in the eighties and raised in the nineties and a creative producer.
 The team formed through a love of the same subjects and a fondness for making theater for a new audience in various, often atypical locations.
 Through their shared vision of a new form of collaboration, the nomadic theater collective Nineties was created.

 Yannick Noomen (1987) has performed as an actor and musician (and/or produced the music) in every Nineties theater piece to date.
 After graduating with a degree in acting from the Amsterdam Theater School and Cabaret Academy, he put his entrepreneurial drive into reviving Café CoX (the old café under the Amsterdam City Theater) along with two students from the Netherlands Film Academy.
 They built a new gathering place for artists as well as a stage where the general public has a chance to subtly connect with various disciplines of the arts.
 The themes of bringing people together and finding a new audience for the arts later found their place in the DNA of Nineties Productions.
 Yannick continues to occasionally perform with other theater groups such as Wunderbaum and the National Theater, and works sporadically in the world of film & television.